 AI index

-This page is a canonical summary of what DirectiveOps is, who it is for, the problems it solves, and where to find documentation, pricing, and deeper explanations.
-It is written in clear factual language so AI agents and LLM search systems can parse, chunk, and cite it reliably.
+This page is the canonical summary of what DirectiveOps does, who it is for, which instruction files it manages, how the OSS scanner differs from the hosted product, and where to find documentation, pricing, and deeper explanations.
+It is written in factual language so AI agents, search systems, and LLM retrieval pipelines can parse and cite it reliably.

 What DirectiveOps is